Islandora-Collaboration-Group/ISLE/docs/install/install-staging-migrate.md

 ---

-### Step 10: On Remote Staging - Copy over the Local Drupal files directory
+### Step 10: On Remote Staging - Copy over the Production Data directories

-This `files` directory should be on your local laptop and should be copied to the remote Staging server.
+* It is recommended that you schedule a content freeze for all Production Fedora ingests and additions to your Production website.
+This will allow you to get up to date data from Production to Staging.

+* As you may have made some critical decisions potentially from `Step 0: Copy Production data to your local` of the [Local ISLE Installation - Migrate existing site](install-local-migrate.md) instructions, you need to re-follow the steps to get your:
+  * `Production` Drupal site `files` directory
+  * `Solr schema & Islandora transforms`
+    * If you picked **Easy** option:
+      * then you don't need to do anything here for the `Solr schema & Islandora transforms`
+    * If you picked the **Intermediate** or **Advanced** options:
+      * You'll need to copy in the customizations and files you created during the `local` environment into the `docker-compose.staging.yml`.
+Ensure that one set of transforms and schema are used across all environments.
+  * `Production` Fedora `datastreamStore` directory
+    * You'll need to adjust the paths below in case your setup differs on either the non-ISLE Production server or the ISLE Staging server.
+    * Copy your `/usr/local/fedora/data/datastreamStore` data to the suggested path of `/mnt/data/fedora/datastreamStore`
+  * `Production` Fedora `objectStore`
-* Copy `~/yourprojectnamehere-isle/data/apache/html/sites/default/files` to `/opt/data/apache/html/sites/default/files`
+    * Copy your `/usr/local/fedora/data/objectStore` data to the suggested path of `/opt/data/fedora/objectStore`

-* Fix the permissions so that the `islandora` user has access.
-  * `sudo chown -Rv islandora:islandora /opt/data/apache/html/sites/default/files`

 ---